-6) Deficiencies in the Accounting Process of Revenue
+vi.
+Deficiencies in the Accounting Process of Revenue

 Thromde Finance Policy, Bhutan, 2012 requires Thromde to record and account revenue as per the Thromde Revenue Manual.
 Further, it also states that the Books of accounts shall be maintained as per Thromde Accounting Manual (TAM) that is based on the Accounting and Auditing Standards Board of Bhutan which equires preparation of monthly accounts and Annual Financial Statements (AFS).
-The current TAM was developed under Bhutan Second Urban Development Project (BUDP II) undertaken by MoWHS funded by World Bank IDA Credit Project.
+The current TAM was developed under Bhutan Second Urban Development Project (BUDP a) Accounting of Revenue not as per Thromde Accounting Manual

+II) undertaken by MoWHS funded by World Bank IDA Credit Project.
 With regard to the accounting process of revenue in Thimphu Thromde, following deficiencies were observed: